battle of panipat

 Background of the First Battle of Panipat

 Ibrahim Lodi was the third ruler of the Lodi dynasty and was unpopular among the nobles.
 He used to persecute and execute old nobles.
-Daulat Khan appealed to Babur to save his life.
-Babur was the Timurid ruler of Kabul.
+Daulat Khan appealed to Babur, the Timurid ruler of Kabul, to save his life.

 He originally belonged to the Fergana district.
 But later, two powers occupied the region – the Safavids of Iran and the Uzbeks of Central Asia.
 He moved to Kabul in 1504 after losing Samarkand three times.
-He had raided the northwestern frontier of India four times between 1504 and 1524.
-His started dreaming of a new empire across the east of the Indus.
+He raided India’s northwestern frontier four times between 1504 and 1524.
+He started dreaming of a new empire across the east of the Indus.
 He got this opportunity when Afghan chiefs invited him.

 Overview of the First Battle of Panipat